ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 ## One Year of Participation

-Attendance at 3 meetings requires at least 1 year.
+Attendance at 3 meetings requires at least 8 months.
 Given the volume of volunteers necessary to capture the process, an attack requires a surge in attendees over the course of a year.
 IETF Secretariat SHOULD analyze unexplained surges in attendance to look for signs of manipulating the eligibility